Akutchi/Path_Solver/readme.md

 - Init_Temperature_Z5 : Initialize a temperature map where each point has a value from 1 to 5 which represent the zone general biome.
 The map is generated using [perlin noise](https://en.wikipedia.org/wiki/Perlin_noise) which allows for a somewhat continuous transition and a "temperature feel" to the map [1].

 - Smooth_Temperature : Smooth the temperature map for less abrupt variations using kernel image gradients.
-Indeed, because of perlin noise's caracteristic at grid point, there is a null gradient resulting in a singularity, which feels off when plotted at the biome layer.

 - Remove_Too_Much : This is a [dilation / erosion operator](https://en.wikipedia.org/wiki/Mathematical_morphology#Basic_operators) (depending on what you choose to erode) that I initialy created to remove small patch of ocean (think of a 1x1 ocean in land).